SummaTron/SummaTRON-API/README.md

 # SummaTRON-API
-API de acceso al sistema de identificación creada por SummaTRON, tipo 2FA y basado en el Blockchain de TRON
+API for identification, data registration or signing of documents, the identification is like 2FA, and all is supported by TRON Blockchain.

-For implementing the API, you must to insert following lines
+For implementing the API, you must to insert following lines:

 In the HEAD <br>